uribench/software-engineering-handbook/Guides/Vagrant/Known Issues.md

 #### Setting MobaXterm

 - Open the MobaXterm application.
-- Go into 'Session settings | SSH | Advanced SSH settings'.
+- Go to 'Session settings > SSH > Advanced SSH settings'.
 - Check the "Use private key" check box.
 - Point to the file saved above by PuTTYgen utility.
 - Press 'OK' to dismiss the dialog (MobaXtermsave session settings changes automatically).